Algeria, Equatorial Guinea and Angola crudes the most expensive in the world (OPEC) | Africanews

 The average price of this low-sulfur, very low-density crude reached $128.31 per barrel in June, compared with $115.28 in May.
 This represents an increase of 11.3% month-on-month, according to the OPEC Monthly Oil Market Report.

-Zafiro, the crude from Equatorial Guinea, is the second most expensive black gold in the OPEC basket of crudes.
-Girassol, the crude oil produced by Angola, ranks third in the world.
+Zafiro, the crude from Equatorial Guinea, is the second most expensive black gold in the OPEC basket of crudes while Girassol, the crude oil produced by Angola, ranks third in the world.
 It traded at an average of $127.03 last June compared with $113.95 in May, up 11.5% month-on-month.

 Opec countries produced 28.716 million barrels per day (mb/d) overall in June 2022, compared with 28.678 mb/d in May, up 234,000 bpd, according to secondary sources.

-On the other hand, the Organization expects oil demand growth to continue in 2023.
+On the other hand, the Organization has said it expects oil demand growth to continue in 2023.

 01:30